5 from 32 votes

 Save this recipe for Christmas baking - these tasty cookies are going to be the star of the show!
 If you make this recipe, I'd love to see it.
 Tag me on social media (@lambertslately) with your pictures 📸.
 You can also rate and review ⭐️ the recipe below!

-three cool whip cookies (lemon, chocolate, and strawberry) stacked on a wire baking rack.
+stacked cool whip cake mix cookies (lemon, chocolate, and strawberry) on a baking rack.

 5 from 32 votes